Austenland is a 2007 novel by Shannon Hale.

 - Adult Fear:

 - For Charlotte, the effect of her divorce on her children, and how they will grow up.
-Usually Played for Laughs.
-Compounded into Tear Jerker when she calls her children, finding out her boy Beckett is calling The Other Woman mom and her daughter Lu refuses to speak to her.
+Usually Played for Laughs, but when she calls her children, she finds out her boy Beckett is calling The Mistress, "mom", and her daughter Lu refuses to speak to her.

 - Alisha is a pop star staying in Austenland following drug abuse and failed rehab stints.
 Her mother keeps watch over her, posing as her nurse Mrs. Hatchet.